 The Efteling theme park started in 1952 as a family-friendly park in the Netherlands.
 Mainly focusing on young families with small children.
 What is not to love about the fairy tales come to life at the fairy tale forest?
 The Efteling lets you marvel at a magical world of wonders.

-Over time, the park offered more daredevil fitted rides that attacks a slightly older crowd.
-So it doesn’t really matter if you’re a family with small children or older kids, the Efteling has a couple of thrilling roller coaster for all!
+Over time, the park offered more daredevil-fitted rides that attract a slightly older crowd.
+So it doesn’t really matter if you’re a family with small children or older kids, the Efteling has a couple of thrilling roller coasters for all!